whiteSHADOW1234/FinalProject/README.md

 ## Set up the environment
 #### 1. Install Vscode
 Hmmm, I think you know how to do this right ?

-So I'm not going to write this,wa ha ha ha.
+So I'm not going to write this, wa ha ha ha.